 It depends.
-It will depend on what your previous violation(s) were, your previous outcomes (decision) and if you are currently on disciplinary probation.
+It will depend on your previous violation(s), your previous outcomes (decision) and if you are currently on disciplinary probation.
 If you have completed any conditions associated with your previous sanction, and you are currently in good standing, your previous history may not matter.
 Please be aware that any evidence that your violations indicate a "pattern of behavior" may result in harsher sanctions.

 I've already been to court about this incident.
-Do I still have to meet with someone?
+Do I still have to meet with someone in Judicial Services?
 Isn't that double jeopardy or something?

 If you've already been to court for the alleged incident, then you have fulfilled your obligation to any violation of LAW.
-You have met the requirement set forth under Mississippi Law for Hines County.
+Meaning, you have met the requirement set forth under Mississippi Law for the designated county.
 You have not, however, met your obligation for Jackson State University policy.
-Even if the courts found you "not guilty" or determined there wasn't sufficient evidence to even "hear" your case in court, you must still meet with a Judicial Services staff member.
+Even if the court found you "not guilty" or determined there wasn't sufficient evidence to even "hear" your case in court, you must still meet with a Judicial Services staff member for a hearing.
 The University judicial process runs separately and concurrently to any process the law requires, and determines responsibility based on the preponderance of evidence.
+This process is not considered double jeopardy.